shkma/Downtime/README.md

 # MATLAB code for downtime assessment of seismically isolated buildings

+This page is the online repository for the following journal article: Kitayama, S., Moncayo, EAM., Athanasiou, A. (2023).
+"Inspection and repair considerations for downtime assessment of seismically isolated buildings."
+Soil Dynamics and Earthquake Engineering. https://doi.org/10.1007/s10518-021-01274-y

 This repository contains downtime assessment files programmed in MATLAB (version 9.10.0.1649659 (R2021a) Update 1; The MathWorks, Inc).

 <b>Prepared by:</b>